Webasyst framework offers several service functions to developers, which facilitate access to environment variables (arrays $_GET, $_POST,

 All these methods have a common calling signature with three optional arguments $name, $default, $type:

-• $type specifies the data type to which the received (string-type) value must be converted
+$nameis the parameter/variable name$defaultis the default value (which is returned if the requested variable is missing)$typespecifies the data type to which the received (string-type) value must be converted

 Supported data types for variables:

-• 'array_int': if an array is received, all its elements are converted to the integer type; if a string of the form '1,3,6,10' is received, then an array of the corresponding integer values is returned
+'int': conversion to the integer numerical type'array_int': if an array is received, all its elements are converted to the integer type; if a string of the form'1,3,6,10'is received, then an array of the corresponding integer values is returned'string': conversion to the string type (default value)'string_trim': the string contained in a variable is additionally processed by thetrimfunction

 Examples